Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Tunneling and Field-Ionization time delay

-where $\tau_{dwel}$ is the dwell time which corresponds to our $\tau_{delt}$, and $\tau_{si}$ is according to Winful a self-interference term, which corresponds to our $\tau_{dion}$.
-For details, we kindly refer the reader to our recent work \cite{Kullie:2020}.
+where $\tau_{dwel}$ is the well-known dwell time, see for example \cite{Landsman:2015}, which can be seen to be corresponds to our $\tau_{delt}$, and $\tau_{si}$ is, according to Winful, a self-interference term, which corresponds to our $\tau_{dion}$ in eq \ref{TdF}.

-It is now clear, a field-ionization part (no tunneling contribution) and a tunneling part can be categorized by two time delays with respect to the atomic field strength, where the field disruption of the laser pulse triggers the entire process.
+From eq \ref{TdF}, we see that the two parts categorize two time delays with respect to the atomic field strength.
+An ionization $\tau_{dion}$ (with no tunneling contribution) and (an actual) tunneling $\tau_{delt}$, where the disruption by the laser-field triggers the entire process.
+That is different from (but it does not contradict) the well-known premises of the strong field ionization theory, where one commonly uses $\gamma_K$ to divide the process into two regimes, the multiphoton $\gamma_K\gg1$ and the tunneling $\gamma_K\ll 1$ regime.
+In addition, the Keldysh time $\tau_K$ of eq \ref{gamK} is rather a classical quantity, see below sec. \ref{sec:dis}.

-That is completely different from the well-known separation by the Keldysh parameter in strong field theory, where one commonly uses $\gamma_K$ to divide the process into two regimes, the multiphoton $\gamma_K>1$ and the tunneling $\gamma_K<<1$ regime.
-The intermediate regime is assumed to incorporate a coexistence of tunneling and multiphoton ionization, and even the tunneling regime is usually extended to cover $\gamma_K\sim 1$ \cite{Landsman:2014II}.
-The separation is not strict and is usually applied vaguely.
+The intermediate regime is assumed to incorporate a coexistence of tunneling and multiphoton ionization, and even the tunneling regime is usually extended to cover $\gamma_K\sim 1$ \cite{Landsman:2014II} and therefore is applied vaguely.

-Fortunately, we are able to account for the nonadiabatic effects, where, as we will see, a two-step model is suggested, although these are not strictly separated.
-In the first step a scattering mechanism lowers the atomic potential barrier $\varepsilon_F=I_p-\delta_z$, whereby the energy is transferred to the electron (or electronic wave packet) by a scattering mechanism.
-In the second step traversing the barrier region (actually climbing up the barrier or the effective potential) is mainly compensated by multiphoton absorption.
-We note that other effects are small or negligible as discussed by Hofmann et al. \cite{Hofmann:2019}.
-Also, note that correlation or multielectron effects are negligible and the SAEA is valid for He-atom as recently shown by Majety et al. \cite{Scrinzi:2017}.
+Fortunately, as we will see, we are able to account for the nonadiabatic effects, where a two-step model is suggested, although they are not strictly separated.
+In the first step, a scattering mechanism lowers the atomic potential barrier by the amount $\varepsilon_F=I_p-\delta_z$, whereby the energy is transferred to the electron (or electronic wave packet) by a scattering mechanism.

+In the second step, traversing the barrier region (actually climbing up the remaining barrier $\delta_z=I_p-\varepsilon_F$ or the effective potential), is mainly compensated by a multiphoton absorption.
+Where the intermediate regime, i.e. when traversing the barrier region horizontally (horizontal channel) along with climbing the barrier (climbing the vertical energy axis, vertical channel), will be discussed in sec. \ref{sec:ir}.
+We note that other nonadiabatic effects are small or negligible as discussed by Hofmann et al. \cite{Hofmann:2019}.
+Also, note that correlation or multielectron effects are negligible, and the SAEA is valid for He-atom, as recently shown by Majety et al. \cite{Majety:2017}.